Abdeali099/Abdeali099/README.md

 <hr>

+### man_technologist: About Me :

   <h5>
   As a dedicated student with outstanding academic achievements, I was District Topper of Dahod,Gujarat,India in HSC Board in 2020.
   </h5>

    <h5>
     Currently studying at Maharaja Sayajirao University of Baroda, one of the premier universities in India, I possess excellent problem-solving skills that I apply to my
     work in web development.
-My proficiency in the React,Java,Servlets, MySQL ,HTML, CSS, JS, and NodeJs combined with my problem-solving abilities, allow me to create effective and innovative solutions for complex web development projects.
+My proficiency in the React, Java, Servlets, MySQL ,HTML, CSS, JS, and NodeJs combined with my problem-solving abilities, allow me to create effective and innovative solutions for complex web development projects.
 </h5>